brootaylor/brootaylor-v2/src/_content/pages/about.md

 ## Personal stuff

 I'm originally from South Africa and grew up on a dairy farm in a very [beautiful part of the country][10].
 Before I ever touched a computer, my life revolved around teasing cows, off-road motorbiking, hiking in the mountains, canoeing, fishing and sport.
-Funny how things turn out!
+Funny how things turn out sometimes eh!

 I enjoy landscape photography and am a [fairly decent drummer][11].
 I absolutely [adore aircraft][12] and still plan to pull my finger out and get my PPL one day.

 My wife and I moved to the UK at the tail end of 1995 &mdash; initially for one year &mdash; but as you've probably gathered&hellip; we never left.
 We have 3 children.
-2 teenage sons and a 10 year old daughter.
+2 teenage sons and an 11 year old daughter.

 I try and write whenever I get the chance and have [written a few posts][13] on various things.
 Here's hoping you'll like some of them or be able to relate to one or two of them in some way.